krayin/krayin-docs/docs/1.x/graphql-admin-api/cms.md

 ### 1. Get all CMS Page

-You can get all the CMS Page from the Bagisto store.
+You can get all the CMS Page from the Krayin store.
 You can achieve this job by using the `CMS Page` API call.

 - Headers